 - A willingness to work with other board members to craft policies.

 - Trustees are eligible to receive employee health insurance, but must pay the full cost of premiums.

 Santa Cruz Local talked to 11 Scotts Valley Unified School District students and voters in interviews and an online survey.
 Residents’ most common questions were taken to the candidates.
 The candidates responded in writing.
 The candidates’ responses have been lightly edited for clarity.

 The top themes raised by Scotts Valley Unified School District students and voters were:

 - Teacher pay raises.

-- A need for more mental health support for students.
+- A need for more after-school activities.

 Read more about what Santa Cruz Local heard from voters.

 —Kara Meyberg Guzman and Allison Gasparini